plausible/docs/docs/script-extensions.md

 By default, the Plausible script triggers a pageview when it is first loaded.
 It also attaches listeners to the History API and will automatically trigger pageviews when you use `history.pushState`.
 This is useful for most websites but we also offer a manual mode in case you want full control over when pageviews are triggered on your website.

-The most common use-case for this is when you use [Turbo](https://turbo.hotwired.dev/) (formerly [Turbolinks](https://github.com/turbolinks/turbolinks)).
+One of the use-cases for this is when you use [Turbo](https://turbo.hotwired.dev/) (formerly [Turbolinks](https://github.com/turbolinks/turbolinks)).
 In that case, you want to manually trigger Plausible pageviews on the `turbo:load` or `turbolinks:load` browser event depending which library you use.
 Here's how you can do that:

 ```html
 <script defer data-domain="yourdomain.com" src="https://plausible.io/js/script.manual.js"></script>